Abdulqudus0001/Iportfolio/README.md

     - **Provider**: Google AI
     - **Model**: Gemini 2.5 Flash via the `@google/genai` SDK.
 - **Financial Data Sources**:
-    - A resilient **aggregator service** (`marketDataService.ts`) pulls data from multiple redundant APIs to ensure high availability.
-    - **Providers**: Financial Modeling Prep, Alpha Vantage, Twelve Data, EOD Historical Data, NewsAPI.
+    - All external API calls are securely handled by the `api-proxy` Supabase Edge Function.
 - **State Management**:
     - React Context API for managing global state like user authentication, portfolio data, and theme.

 ### Architectural Highlights

-- **Service Aggregator Pattern**: The `marketDataService.ts` acts as a single point of entry for all financial data.
-It intelligently queries multiple APIs, implements fallback logic if one provider fails, and uses a caching layer (`cacheService.ts`) to minimize redundant requests and handle API rate limits gracefully.
+- **Secure API Gateway**: The `api-proxy` Edge Function acts as a secure backend, managing all API keys and handling calls to financial data providers and the Google Gemini API.
+This keeps all secrets off the client-side.
 - **Component-Based UI**: The interface is built with modular, reusable React components located in the `components/` directory.
 - **Feature Gating via Context**: User Tiers (`UserTierContext.ts`) are managed globally, allowing components to conditionally render features based on the user's subscription level.

 ---

-## 🚀 Getting Started
+## 🚀 Getting Started with Supabase CLI

-Follow these instructions to get a local copy of iPortfolio up and running.
+Follow these instructions to deploy the application and its backend functions using the Supabase CLI.

 ### Prerequisites

-- Node.js (v18 or later)
-- npm or yarn

-### Installation & Setup
+- [Supabase CLI](https://supabase.com/docs/guides/cli) installed on your machine.
+- A Supabase account and a new project created.

+### Deployment Steps

 1.  **Clone the repository:**
     ```bash